- Identify a public good using nonexcludable and non-rival as criteria

 Private companies find it difficult to produce public goods.
 If a good or service is nonexcludable, like national defense, so that it is impossible or very costly to exclude people from using this good or service, then how can a firm charge people for it?

 When individuals make decisions about buying a public good, a free rider problem can arise, in which people have an incentive to let others pay for the public good and then to “free ride” on the purchases of others.
-We can express the free rider problem in terms of the prisoner’s dilemma game, which we discuss as a representation of oligopoly in Monopolistic Competition and Oligopoly.
+We can express the free rider problem in terms of the prisoner’s dilemma game, which we discussed as a representation of oligopoly in Monopolistic Competition and Oligopoly.

 There is a dilemma with the Prisoner’s Dilemma, though.
 See the Work It Out feature.